 Surgical resection can be conservative (treatment of endometriosis by ablation or resection) or definitive (removal of all visible implants).
 The main objective should be therapeutic and effective surgical intervention.
-The potential benefits and complications should be discussed with the patient based on her age, obstetric history, desire for pregnancy, and symptoms, the characteristics, and localization of the endometriotic lesions (9).
+The potential benefits and complications should be discussed with the patient based on her age, obstetric history, desire for pregnancy, symptoms, and the characteristics and localization of the endometriotic lesions (9).
 Ablation is aimed to completely destroy endometrial epithelium surrounded by stroma.
 Excisional surgery results in a more favorable outcome than drainage and ablation regarding the recurrence of disease and symptoms, and obstetric outcomes.
-Ovarian cystectomy using stripping technique or combined excision/ablation technique is the preferred surgical technique comparing with ablation in terms of endometrioma recurrence, pain symptoms and increased spontaneous conception rate among subfertile patients (10).
+Ovarian cystectomy using stripping technique or combined excision/ablation technique is the preferred surgical technique compared with ablation in terms of endometrioma recurrence, pain symptoms, and increased spontaneous conception rate among subfertile patients (10).
 In the case of ovarian torsion due to the presence of endometrioma, detorsion of the ovary and cystectomy of the endometrioma is the most appropriate approach.
 Clinicians can consider hysterectomy with oophorectomy and removal of all visible endometriosis lesions in women who do not have fertility desires and have no response to other conservative therapies.
 It should be shared with the patient that hysterectomy is not a definitive treatment for endometriosis.
-Laparotomy and laparoscopy are equally effective in the treatment of endometriosis, but laparoscopic surgery appears to be superior to laparotomy due to less postoperative pain, shorter hospital stay, and quicker recovery and better cosmetic outcome (11*).
-In the case of emergent surgery for endometriosis, if the vital signs of the patient is stable, laparoscopy may be preferable.
+Laparotomy and laparoscopy are equally effective in the treatment of endometriosis, but laparoscopic surgery appears to be superior to laparotomy due to less postoperative pain, a shorter hospital stay, and a quicker recovery and better cosmetic outcome (11*).
+In the case of emergency surgery for endometriosis, if the vital signs of the patient are stable, laparoscopy may be preferable.
 Postoperative use of hormonal therapy is recommended in patients who do not desire to become pregnant immediately after surgery (12).

 As a result, all women with endometriosis should be evaluated with a multidisciplinary approach considering all possibilities in differential diagnosis (15).
-The final decision for treatment of urgent cases should be made in a short time based on tolerability, therapeutic effectiveness, the physician’s experience, the patient’s preferences, and needs, cost.
+The final decision for treatment of urgent cases should be made in a short time based on tolerability, therapeutic effectiveness, the physician’s experience, the patient’s preferences and needs, and cost.

 - Flyckt R, Kim S, Falcone T. Surgical Management of Endometriosis in Patients with Chronic Pelvic Pain.
 Semin Reprod Med.
 2017 Jan;35(1):54-64. doi: 10.1055/s-0036-1597306.